Soybean Roots Matter: Setting the Stage Before R1

 What's happening beneath the surface will determine your yield potential

-It's easy to focus on what's happening above ground, but what's going on beneath the surface right now will have a bigger impact on your yield potential than most folks realize.
+It is easy to focus on what is happening above ground, but what is going on beneath the surface right now will have a bigger impact on your yield potential than most realize.

-Walk through any soybean field right now and you'll see plenty of green growth above ground.
+Walk through any soybean field and you will see plenty of green growth above ground.
 Plants are putting on height, leaves are filling out, and everything looks promising for the season ahead.
-But here's what most growers miss: the real action happening beneath your feet will determine whether this crop reaches its yield potential or leaves money on the table.
+But here is what many growers miss: the real action beneath your feet will determine whether this crop reaches its yield potential or leaves money on the table.

-While you're watching canopy development, your soybeans are in a critical underground phase.
+While you are watching canopy development, your soybeans are in a critical underground phase.
 Roots are still expanding their reach.
 Nodules are either forming strong partnerships with rhizobia bacteria or failing to establish the biological foundation your crop needs.
-And this narrow window—before R1 flowering kicks in—is your last best chance to influence what happens next.
+This narrow window before R1 flowering is your best chance to influence what happens next.

 Dig Some Plants and Check Your Nodulation